ian-quinn/pancake/README.md

 - **Marshball** will be a cloud energy simulation platform for testing.
 A WebGL modeling interface helps with your basic modeling and teaching work.

 ## Updates log
+**Bugs**
+- [] Some flashes are not assigned with types
+- [] .docx files are skimed out in the Bookshelf page
+- [] Posts cannot be accessed by browser on portable devices showing Internal Sever Error
+- [] Baidu map API failed
+- [] Bootstrap Calendar showing the last year
+- [] Locale toggle will not appear on certain browsers like 360
+- [] Cannot retrieve text via Ajax when it is too long, Post page **Uplifts**
+- [] Cancel lazy-loading and use scroll-loading, add thumbnails, People page
+- [] Refurbishment of Homepage
+- [] Refurbishment of Profile page
+- [] Add album to Bookshelf page
+- [] Allow citation input on Pub page and download on search result page
+- [] Multiple highlights of whooshee's search result
+- [] Reconstruction blueprint for further extension of modules